 3.7 We may disclose your Personal Data as described in this Privacy Notice, including:

-· To Affiliates and Partners – With companies or ventures that are owned or controlled by XC360, and internally within XC360, in order to provide and improve Services, for marketing purposes, for advertising, and for analytics.
+· To Affiliates, Partners and Contractors – With companies or ventures that are owned or controlled by XC360 (UK, Russia, Kenya), and internally within XC360, in order to provide and improve Services, for marketing purposes, for advertising, and for analytics.

 · To Service Providers and Vendors – With business partners, marketing partners, and vendors to provide, improve, and personalize the Services.